aatarx/aatarx/README.md

 - 👋 Hi, I’m @aatarx
 - 👀 I’m interested in fintech, coding and quantitative finance
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python - complete beginner
 - 💞️ I’m looking to collaborate on anything interesting

 <!---
 aatarx/aatarx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.